 We make all staff aware of their duty to raise concerns.
 Where a staff member feels unable to raise an issue or feels that their genuine concerns are not being addressed, other whistleblowing channels may be open to them.
-They have been made aware of those other channels of support.
+They have been made aware of those other channels of support through posters, policies and information and training during staff meeting time.